Sacred geometry: Natural forms

-Art and architecture
+Representations in art and architecture

 Geometric ratios, and geometric figures were often employed in the designs of ancient Egyptian, ancient Indian, Greek and Roman architecture.
 Medieval European cathedrals also incorporated symbolic geometry.
 Indian and Himalayan spiritual communities often constructed temples and fortifications on design plans of mandala and yantra.
 Mandala Vaatikas or Sacred Gardens were designed using the same principles.

 Many of the sacred geometry principles of the human body and of ancient architecture were compiled into the Vitruvian Man drawing by Leonardo da Vinci.
 The latter drawing was itself based on the much older writings of the Roman architect Vitruvius.

 In Buddhism

 Mandalas are made up of a compilation of geometric shapes.
 In Buddhism, it is made up of concentric circles and squares that are equally placed from the center.
 Located within the geometric configurations are deities or suggestions of the deity, such as in the form of a symbol.
 This is because Buddhists believe that deities can actually manifest inside the mandala.
 Mandalas can be created with a variety of mediums.
 Tibetan Buddhists create mandalas out of sand that are then ritually destroyed.
 In order to create the mandala, two lines are first drawn on a predetermined grid.
 The lines, known as Brahman lines, must overlap at the precisely calculated center of the grid.
 The mandala is then divided into thirteen equal parts not by a mathematical calculation, but through trial and error.
 Next, monks purify the grid to prepare it for the constructing of the deities before sand is finally added.
 Tibetan Buddhists believe that anyone who looks at the mandala will receive positive energy and be blessed.
 Due to the Buddhist belief in impermanence, the mandala is eventually dismantled and is ritualistically released into the world.